 Article 135 of the India Company Act, introduced the first mandatory CSR law in the world, requiring large companies to spend at least 2 percent of their annual profits on giving back to the local community.
-To meet this mandate, we turned to both our India-based employees and to CAF India, a leading international nonprofit working to make giving more effective, for guidance.
+To meet this mandate, we turned to our India-based employees and to our strategic partners SoStakes, a monitoring and evaluation firm, and CAF India, a leading international nonprofit working to make giving more effective, for guidance.

 NortonLifeLock’s corporate responsibility strategy focuses on community investments in STEM learning (science, technology, engineering, and math); diversity; online safety; and environmental responsibility, and we also listen to our employees and invest in the causes that they believe in.

 Based on employee feedback, in FY 2020, we provided assistance to four charities doing important work on the ground in India: